discordjs/guide/guide/interactions/slash-command-permissions.md

 - Command ID ✅
 - User/role ID

 Next, in line 25 to 33, you define an array of JSON objects with a very specific shape.
 This JSON object needs to have a property called `id` and `permissions`.
 The `id` should be the command ID (line 27) and the `permissions` should be an array of [Application Command Permissions Structure](https://discord.com/developers/docs/interactions/application-commands#application-command-permissions-object-application-command-permissions-structure) objects (line 28-34).
 This `Application Command Permissions Structure` object needs to have three properties: `id`, `type`, and `permission`.
-The `id` will be the user id or role id that you want to whitelist (line 30).
+The `id` will be the user id or role id that you want to allowlist (line 30).
 The `type` specifies what type of `id` it is (line 31).
 Type `1` means `ROLE` id, and type `2` means `USER` id.
 Finally, the `permission` specifies if you want to allow or disallow this `id` to use the command (line 32).
 If `permission` is `true` then it means allow, if it is `false` then it means disallow.
 Since your `ping` command is already registered with `setDefaultPermission(false)`, it wouldn't make much sense to also have a permission overwrite to disallow specific users or roles.
-On top of that, you are trying to enable this command for a specific role (i.e. whitelist the role), hence you should set `permission: true`.
+On top of that, you are trying to enable this command for a specific role (i.e. allow the role), hence you should set `permission: true`.

 - Guild ID ✅
 - Command ID ✅